Can Aggravated Assault Be Dropped?

 Aggravated assault is when someone knowingly or intentionally (and even attempts) to cause bodily harm to someone else.
 An example would be punching someone in the face.
 Aggravated assault is felony charges in Pennsylvania, with the charges going from a 2nd-degree to a 1st-degree felony when you cause bodily harm to a firefighter, sheriff, district attorney person who works for the government or is a public servant.
 Prison time for aggravated can be anywhere from five to 20 years, with a fine of up to $25,000.
 So the difference is that aggravated assault is worse than simple assault.

 Is Battery Worse Than Assault?

 Every state looks at battery and assault differently.
 Some charge them as separate crimes, whereas some states merge them into one charge.
 Typically assault is classified as acting in a way where another person would feel threatened; assault doesn’t have to be physical.
 Battery is causing bodily harm without the consent of the other person.
 The definition of assault usually applies to simple assault, but when someone threatens and causes bodily harm to someone else, it can be considered aggravated assault or even battery.
-In Pennsylvania, there are no specific charges battery charges; battery is usually lumped in with assault charges.
-Based on the assault laws in Pennsylvania, battery isn’t worse than assault because battery is grouped with assault.
+In Pennsylvania, there are no specific battery charges; battery is usually lumped in with assault charges.
+Based on Pennsylvania’s assault laws, battery isn’t worse than assault because battery is grouped with assault.

 Aggravated Assault Bail